lanceflee/myMacVimConfig/README.md

 4. start vim
    :BundleInstall in cmd mode

-5. compile YCM according its mannul.
+5. compile YCM according its manual.

 Enjoy it!